Karthikprabhu07/Sahaay_AI/README.md

 Built for **Build for Billions — Agentic AI For Billions** by **Team VoidMain()**, Mangalore Institute of Technology and Engineering (MITE).

+**Live Demo (Frontend Only):** [sahaay-agentic-ai.vercel.app](https://sahaay-agentic-ai.vercel.app/) — this link deploys the chat interface only.
+It is a visual/UI demo and should not be taken as a fully implemented or functional end-to-end system.

 ## Architecture

 ```